Updated: Jan 5

 Just like water, our bodies can't keep living without food.
 Depending on the amount of fat on your body and activity level, the average person can survive 40 to 70 days without food.
 You may think it gives you a large buffer zone to find some, but you have to remember that your body doesn't act the same way in starvation mode as it does on a full stomach.
 You become weak, tired, and don't think the same way, so it's best to find food right away.

 There are many ways of finding food, but it's not always as easy as you think.
 Go and research all the wild edible plants and mushrooms where you live.
 This knowledge is invaluable and can actually be a commodity to teach others if it gets really bad.
 Learn how to hunt and fish.
 Again it's not as easy as you think, so you might want to store some food for emergencies to keep your energy levels up while you are out finding more food.
 The CDC recommends at least 3 days.
 As we have seen with the COVID-19 panic, stores get bought out quickly.
 It is better to store food for three or four months with the way things are going!
+My Patriot Supply has good food at affordable prices that last up to 10 years or more.
+Click here to see all they have to offer.

 Tip 4.
 Know how to build a fire